dhock194/ccbextract/README.md

          `ruby ccb-batch-extract.rb`

-    2. The script will take several minutes to complete the extraction, with seemingly nothing happening for a few minutes, This is due to the way to api pull from CCB is structured -- it literally does one call to get all batch records going back to 1/1/2007.
+    2. The script will take several minutes to complete the extraction, with seemingly nothing happening for a few minutes.
+This is due to the way to api pull from CCB is structured -- it literally does one call to get all batch records going back to 1/1/2007.
     3. Once complete, the script will give you a final count of the Batch, Transaction and Transaction Details records it extracted.
     4. The output of the script will be placed into an output subfolder in the folder you ran it.
 Note that the CSV format is designed to be a normalized representation of the data -- the CCB database has different tables for batches, transactions and transaction details, so that every batch might have 1 or more transaction, and each transaction might have one or more transaction detail, meaning a split gift to more than one fund.
 The normalized output provides one row per batch/transaction/transaction detail.

 Please let me know any issues you have running these — while not perfect, the goal was to make the exit process from CCB less painful than it was for us!